so-dang-cool/dt/mdbook/user-guide/src/tutorial/install.md

 1. The release of Zig 0.11.+
 2. Adoption of Zig 0.11.+ by package managers
 3. Package maintainers adding support

+## Getting updates

+If you are not installing from a package manager (As of 2023-07, no one is!) you won't get updates.
+The project intends for installations from package managers to be the primary method of vending dt, and no independent update tool or script is planned.

+If you already have an account at GitHub, it's recommended to subscribe only to release notifications for the GitHub project.

+1. Navigate to the project at [https://github.com/booniepepper/dt](https://github.com/booniepepper/dt)
+2. Find and click the "Watch" button
+3. Choose "Custom" and then check only the "Releases" checkbox

+It's not critical to follow every update, but the notifications can be useful as an occasional reminder until your package manager is supported.

 ## Download binaries